This post may include affiliate links.

 Everyone is going to have something to say

-As I’ve said above, our family members will always have something to say.
-While they have good intentions and mean it out of love, we have to remember that this is always going to happen.
+As I’ve said, our family members will always have something to say.
+While they have good intentions and mean it out of love, we must remember that this will always happen.

-At first I used to approach these comments with anger and frustration but now I try to remember the perspective of others while holding strong to my personal beliefs and boundaries on the situation.
+At first, I used to approach these comments with anger and frustration.
+Still, now I try to remember the perspective of others while holding firm to my personal beliefs and boundaries on the situation.

-At the end of the day, the best we can do is explain the why behind our decision.
-It’s up to the other person to listen or not.
+The best we can do is explain the why behind our decision.
+After that, it’s up to the other person to listen or not.

-When setting boundaries with toxic family it’s a bit different to a friend or ex partner because you may see them often.
-Especially when they’re still apart of everyone elses lives.
-I know for me I really needed to think about how I was going to respond to this toxic family member.
+Setting boundaries with a toxic family is a bit different to a friend or ex-partner because you may see them often.
+Especially when they’re still a part of everyone else’s lives.
+I know; I needed to think about how I would respond to this toxic family member.

-Initially I tried simple boundaries like no longer speaking to them on the phone (which I usually did on a daily basis), no longer working with them professionally and also deciding not to be open about certain personal topics (like work and relationships).
+Initially, I tried simple boundaries like no longer speaking to them on the phone (which I usually did daily), no longer working with them professionally and deciding not to be open about specific personal topics (like work and relationships).

 Don’t feel guilty about escaping a toxic family member

 It took me a long time to stop feeling guilty about the boundaries I’d set with this family member.
-It’s even harder when we have family asking us why and expressing their disappointment, concern or sadness about it.
+It’s even harder when family members ask us why and express their disappointment, concern or sadness about it.

-When you feel like this keep in mind that boundaries are not about being tough (which is often how it’s perspective when you’re dealing with a disrespectful family member!).
-Boundaries are about self love and self respect.
-They often teach us a lot about ourselves and give us courage to find our voice.
-But most importantly, boundaries give us the courage to find our own happiness.
+When you feel like this, remember that boundaries are not about being tough (which is often how it’s perspective when you’re dealing with a disrespectful family member!).
+Instead, boundaries are about self-love and self-respect.
+They often teach us a lot about ourselves and give us the courage to find our voice.
+But most importantly, boundaries give us the courage to find our happiness.

-Despite my family being disappointed at my decision, I have felt more free and a lot happier than I ever have in my entire life.
-We are responsible for our own happiness and boundaries is one way we can find our voice and help create a better life for ourselves.
-The family members that truly love you will always understand this and support you despite their own personal view on it.
+Despite my family being disappointed in my decision, I have felt freer and a lot happier than I ever have in my entire life.
+We are responsible for our happiness, and boundaries are one way we can find our voice and help create a better life for ourselves.
+The family members that truly love you will always understand this and support you despite their personal views on it.

 Related content: 7 Tips For Starting Over In Life

-If a family member is genuinely causing you unhappiness and you haven’t managed to communicate and figure it out, then boundaries become a necessity not just for yourself but the people around you.
-Not only do they help to create a healthier environment for yourself but also for everyone else.
+Suppose a family member is genuinely causing you unhappiness, and you haven’t managed to communicate and figure it out.
+In that case, boundaries become necessary for yourself and the people around you.
+Not only do they help to create a healthier environment for yourself but also everyone else.